What is it?

 hains of H

-uman Intelligence; towards E
+; towards E

-fficiency and E
+fficiency and Equit

-It amplifies the voice of value chain players (Transporters, Consumers, Growers, Officers from public and private agencies) by allowing them to communicate value chain shortcomings.
+CHEETAH aims to amplify the voice of value chain players (Transporters, Consumers, Growers, Officers from public and private agencies) by allowing them to communicate value chain shortcomings.
 The app also enables players to tap into chains of horticulture intelligence, which leads to better-informed decisions.
 This in turn reduces costs and increases profits for businesses, leads to lower market prices for consumers, fairer prices for growers, and better interventions by public and private agencies.

 Join CHEETAH and contribute your observations on the Ghanaian roads using our location-aware CHEETAH App!
 Download from the Google Play Store